mbertheau/nested-formset/README.rst

    $ virtualenv .
    $ source bin/activate
    $ python setup.py develop
+   $ pip install -r requirements_test.txt

-The last line will install the installation and test dependencies.
+The last two lines will install the installation and test dependencies.

 To run the unit test suite, run the following from within the virtualenv::